SudhakarAnemu/AI-DS-ML-DL-/Cloud/GCP/GCPCloudComputing.md

 * Abstracts away all infrastructure management
 * Known as serverless for containers
 * Any language, any library, any binary
-* Considered Function as a service(FaaS)

-# Storage and Database Options
+* Considered Function as a service(FaaS)# Cloud fundamentalsStorage and Database Options

 **Cloud Storage**